Insights > Payroll > How the July 4th bank holiday affects payroll and direct deposits

 Understanding how the July 4th bank holiday affects direct deposit

 Most consumer-facing banks follow the Federal Reserve schedule.
-As with other summer holidays, the upcoming Independence Day observance is on Friday, July 3, 2026, so banks will be closed.
+Although the upcoming Independence Day observance is on Friday, July 3, 2026, most banks will remain open.

 In a nutshell, the Federal Reserve moves funds between US banks through the Automated Clearing House (ACH) system.
 These electronic transactions are only processed on business days when the Federal Reserve is open.